hdrhbbu1/www/pages/articles/2017-05-22-what-i-wish-you-understood-about-my-chronic-illness/index.md

 ## How You Can Help

 My greatest challenge today is mobility.
-I'm elated at the thought of going out to see live music or grab a beer, which I know my wheelchair will soon enable.
+I'm elated at the thought of going out to see live music or grab a beer, which I know my wheelchair will enable.

 Soon, I'll be interacting with society in ways I haven't in a year.
 I hope you can be mindful of my disability when I move about, while also allowing me to be